singh-man/books/crackingTheCoding/03_solutions.md

 28               graph.addEdge(name1,    name2);
 29       }
 30   }
+31
 32  /*  Do  DFS  of  each  component.
-If a node has  been visited before,   then  its component 33    * has  already been computed.  *I
+If a node has  been visited before,   then  its component 33    * has  already been computed.  */
 34-    HashMap<String, Integer>  getTrueFrequencies(Graph graph)  {
 35       HashMap<String, Integer>  rootNames =  new HashMap<String, Integer>();
 36       for  (GraphNode node  :   graph.getNodes()) {